-Monster Hunter: World has further cemented its place as Capcom’s biggest-selling game ever.
-In a post on the official Monster Hunter Twitter channel, the studio has revealed that it’s hit yet another milestone – it’s now shipped 13 million units worldwide.
+Monster Hunter: World is already Capcom’s biggest-selling game ever.
+In a post on the official Monster Hunter Twitter channel in July, the studio revealed that it hit a big milestone – it’s already shipped over 13 million units worldwide.
 And there’s a treat in store for players to celebrate.

-If you’re one of the many who’s jumping in for the first time, check out our Monster Hunter: World beginner’s guide.
+If you’re planning to dive into Iceborne when it launches on PC, check out our Monster Hunter: World beginner’s guide.
 Or, if you’re on the fence, dig into our Monster Hunter: World PC review.
 (Spoiler: the success is well-deserved.)